Bayden Barber: Early life and education

-Barber was born in Hastings to Edward Barber and Marama Tiakitai, the oldest of four children.
+Barber was born in Hastings in to Edward Barber and Marama Tiakitai, the oldest of four children.
 Through his mother he is a descendant of Ngāti Kurukuru chief Tiakitai.
 On his father's side he affiliates to Ngāti Kahungunu ki Te Wairoa and Ngāti Ruapani and on his mother's side he affiliates to Ngāti Hinewaka, Rangitāne, and Ngāti Kahungunu ki te Wairarapa.
 Barber credits his grandmother for fostering his "sense of kaitiakitanga".

 He went to school in Hastings and then later attended the private Mormon secondary school Church College of New Zealand in Hamilton.
 He served his Mormon mission in Wellington and the South Island.

 He then went and studied a Bachelor of Management Studies in Māori Resource Management at the University of Waikato, where he met his wife.
 He also earned a postgraduate diploma in strategic management there, graduating in 1999.
 His first job after graduating was working at a Māori health provider.
 Afterwards, he worked with the Hawke's Bay DHB before starting his own consultancy business specialising in Māori business.

 He became chair of Waimārama Marae in 2012.